 - Wheezing, coughing

-- The cat keeps its mouth open – often because it is too painful to close it all the way
+- The cat keeps its mouth open – often because it is too painful to close it all the way.

 As you can see, there are plenty of causes for cats sneezing.
-Isolated episodes of sneezing are nothing to worry about, but if you notice a pattern behind the sneezing, then you should try to find out more about the cause.
-If the sneezing is associated with other symptoms, then you should consider taking your cat to the vet because it might need medical attention.
+Isolated episodes of sneezing are nothing to worry about, but if you notice a pattern behind the sneezing, then you should find out more about the cause.
+If the sneezing is associated with other symptoms, you should consider taking your cat to the vet because it might need medical attention.

 Does your cat sneeze often?
-Have you noticed any patterns around the sneezing?
+Have you noticed any patterns around sneezing?
 Tell us all about them in the comments section below.